jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-fabio-neural-hordern-pavillion.md

 **RR:** We’ve been listening to your weekly radio show on Ibiza Global Radio – how did the whole thing start?

-**Fabio:**  I remember the first time I played at Ibiza Global Radio was in 2007 when I won a d competition in Ibiza and they invited me to perform live.
-It was great for me, the first time playing in a radio (what a radio!) and answering the questions of David Moreno that was hosting the show.
-I started a friendship with him and all the times I came to Ibiza he always asked me to be part of his program.
-One day he sent me a text message and he asked me if I would like to have my own show and here we are, it is my fifth years!
+**Fabio:**  I remember the first time I played at [Ibiza Global Radio](http://ibizaglobalradio.com/radioshow/fabio-neural-radio-show-by-fabio-neural/) was in 2007 when I won a DJ competition in Ibiza and they invited me to perform live.
+It was great for me, the first time playing on the radio (what a radio!) and answering the questions of David Moreno that was hosting the show.
+That was the beginning of our friendship and all the times I come to Ibiza he always asked me to be part of his program.
+One day he sent me a text message and he asked me if I would like to have my own show and here we are - now in my fifth year!

-**RR:**
-Tell us one track you like to play which always goes off.
+**RR:** Tell us one track you like to play which always goes off.

 **Fabio:** Well, for sure Dj Rolando - Jaguar & Technasia - Obsession (Hombre Lowdown French Kissed Edit)